28.0 kWhUseable Battery

-Fastcharging is only possible at public charging points.
-Fastchargers enable longer journeys by adding as much range as possible in the shortest amount of time.
-As fastcharges will only charge a battery up to 80% of its capacity at full speed, the optimal fastcharge is between 10% and 80% SoC.
-The fastcharge rate of an EV depends on the charger used and the maximum charging power the EV can handle.
-The table below shows all details for fastcharging the Hyundai IONIQ Electric.
+Rapid charging enables longer journeys by adding as much range as possible in the shortest amount of time.
+Charging power will decrease significantly after 80% state-of-charge has been reached.
+A typical rapid charge therefore rarely exceeds 80% SoC.
+The rapid charge rate of an EV depends on the charger used and the maximum charging power the EV can handle.
+The table below shows all details for rapid charging the Hyundai IONIQ Electric.

 |Combined Charging System (CCS Combo 2)|

 |CCS (50 kW DC)||50 kW||45 kW||30 min||160 mph|

 |CCS (100 kW DC)||70 kW †||65 kW †||20 min||250 mph|

 |CCS (150 kW DC)||70 kW †||65 kW †||20 min||250 mph|

 † = Limited by fastcharge capabilities of vehicle

 NOTE: Most rapid charges are currently limited to 50 kW.
 Chargers with more power are expected in the near future.